-A. You need to be comfortable walking on uneven and steep terrain.
+A. You need to be in good physical condition and comfortable walking on uneven and steep terrain.
 Swimming ability is recommended.

 Q. What is the daily schedule like on a WMA course in Costa Rica?

 A. Typically class starts at 8:00am and goes to 5:00pm.
-Evenings are for relaxing but there may be one or two evening sessions scheduled by the instructor on the first day.
+Evenings are for relaxing though the instructor may schedule one or two evening sessions during the week.

 Q. What is a typical day on a WMA course like?

-A. Mornings usually begin with review as we take up questions from homework, go over case studies, or write a quiz.
+A. Mornings usually begin with review as we take up questions, go over case studies, or write a quiz.
 Days include a mixture of classroom sessions, skill workshops, and small group drills and scenarios.

 As the course progresses we will have larger simulations with makeup and stage blood.

 Q. Are there any prerequisites?